When is the Best Time to Start Hormone Replacement Therapy?

 Deciding when to start HRT for perimenopause isn’t the same for everyone.
 Your symptoms, age, and overall health history all play a role in the timing.
 If symptoms are starting to interfere with daily life, and you don’t have medical conditions that would make hormone therapy unsafe, it may be worth discussing your options with a healthcare provider.

-Doctors often talk about a “window of opportunity” for HRT – starting before age 60 or within 10 years of your final menstrual period is generally linked to the greatest benefits and fewer risks.
+Medical providers often talk about a “window of opportunity” for HRT – starting before age 60 or within 10 years of your final menstrual period is generally linked to the greatest benefits and fewer risks.
 For women in perimenopause, this means you may not have to wait until your periods stop to begin treatment.
 In fact, when you start HRT can depend on how early symptoms show up and how much they affect your quality of life.

-Your doctor will look at the severity of your symptoms, your age and how close you are to menopause, your personal and family history of conditions like heart disease, breast cancer, or blood clots, and whether you have concerns about bone loss.
+Your provider will look at the severity of your symptoms, your age and how close you are to menopause, your personal and family history of conditions like heart disease, breast cancer, or blood clots, and whether you have concerns about bone loss.

 In many cases, starting during perimenopause can help manage symptoms effectively and may even offer bone and heart health benefits over time.
 When you can start HRT will ultimately come down to a conversation with your doctor, who can help balance your symptom relief goals with your personal risk factors.